facebookresearch/mcgrad_multicalibration_at_web_scale/README.md

 # Multicalibration at Web Scale - Replication Materials for Benchmark Experiments

-This repository contains replication materials for the benchmark experiments in the paper "Multicalibration at Web Scale" [TODO: add link to paper].
+This repository contains replication materials for the benchmark experiments in the paper ["Multicalibration at Web Scale"](https://arxiv.org/pdf/2509.19884)

 ## How to run

-The code is written in Python 3.8.
-To run the code, you need to install the dependencies in the `requirements.txt` file.
+The was tested with python 3.12, you need to install the dependencies in the `requirements.txt` file.
 You can do this by running the following command in the root directory of the repository:

 ```
 pip install -r requirements.txt